-The BS program in environmental design offers an integrated curriculum in environmental design primarily in a nonstudio format.
-This undergraduate program is designed to create a deep awareness and knowledge of issues that influence the design of built environments and the design of artifacts in general.
+The BS program in environmental design has an integrated curriculum offered primarily in a nonstudio format.
+The program is designed to create a deep awareness and knowledge of issues that influence the design of built environments and the design of artifacts in general.

-The program of study emphasizes general knowledge and design research as well as focus areas.
+The program of study emphasizes general knowledge and design research as well as offering focus areas.
 Focus areas include histories and theories of design; innovation, technology and design strategies; and sustainability in environmental design.
 The curriculum provides special understanding of theories, technologies, social issues and management aspects related to the student's chosen focus area.
-While studio courses cannot be taken as electives, students take career-specific design electives, and the degree prepares students for all graduate programs in The Design School.
+While studio courses cannot be taken as electives, students take career-specific design electives and the program prepares students for all graduate programs in The Design School.

-The program itself is not a professional degree program but provides a broad base of skills and knowledge in environmental design.
+This program is not a professional degree program but provides a broad base of skills and knowledge in environmental design.

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 Graduates of this program may take on roles in offices, businesses, public institutions and industries that require an awareness of issues that affect environmental design.
 Additionally, graduates may choose to apply to graduate programs in related disciplines to pursue professional or other graduate degrees.